nexiality/documentation/commands/web/selectMulti(locator,array).md

 ### Description

-- This command is to selected multiple values from the multi select list box.
+- This command is to select multiple values from the multi select list box.
 - In other words is user has to select multiple option from the listbox then this command will select the desired values and pass or else fail otherwise.

 ### Parameters